linode/docs/docs/websites/lamp/lamp-server-debian-8.md

         sudo apt-get install php5 php-pear

-2. Open `/etc/php5/apache2/php.ini` in your choosen text editor, and edit the following values.
+2. Open `/etc/php5/apache2/php.ini` in your text editor, and edit the following values.
 These settings are optimized for the 1GB Linode:

     {: .file-excerpt }
     /etc/php5/apache2/php.ini